Clara's Story

 older children (she admits though, that she wanted to do what she wanted

 to do--which didn't always meet with Papa's approval.)
-But by the time
+But, by the time

 Jewell and I came along, he had mellowed.
 I remember sitting in his lap

-for hours around the fire on cold winter nights==he would entertain me by
+for hours around the fire on cold winter nights.
+He would entertain me by

-turning his eyelids wrong side out and saying funny things.
+turning his eyelids wrong side out, and saying funny things.
 I remember

 many times when he would offer Jewell and me a nickel if we would just be

-quiet for five minutes!
 Jewell and I had special chairs on either side

 of Papa, naturally at the head of the table, at mealtime.
 I remember